magore/hp85disk/README.md

  As mainly a personal exercise in fully understanding the code I ended up rewriting much of the hpdisk project.
  I did this one part at a time as I learned the protocols and specifications.
  NOT because of any problems with his original work.
- Although mostly rewritten I have maintained the basic concept of using  state machines for GPIB ,AMIGO and SS80 state trackings.
+ Although mostly rewritten I have maintained the basic concept of using  state machines for GPIB ,AMIGO and SS80 state tracking.

 ## The HPDir project was a vital documentation source for this project</b>
    * <http://www.hp9845.net/9845/projects/hpdir>

 ## My TeleDisk to LIF conversion utility
- * I used the lzss libraries and documenation by Dave Dunfield
+ * I used the lzss libraries and documentation by Dave Dunfield
    * Copyright 2007-2008 Dave Dunfield All rights reserved.
- * Documenation from Jean-Franois DEL NERO
+ * Documentation from Jean-Franois DEL NERO
    * Copyright (C) 2006-2014 Jean-Franois DEL NERO [lif/teledisk](lif/teledisk)
  * [lif/teledisk](lif/teledisk)